shash-nerurkar/shash-nerurkar/README.md

 <br/>
     <ul align='justify'>
         <li>
             Anyone experienced and active in the game development industry.
-I would love to have a chat with them.
+I would love to chat!
         </li>
     </ul>
 <br/>